 -

 Most feedback programs have a timing problem.
-You send a survey hours or days after someone uses your product, and by then the moment's gone.
-People either ignore it, rush through it, or give vague answers because they've already moved on.
+You send a survey hours after someone uses your product.
+By then, the moment is gone.
+People either skip it, rush through it, or give vague answers because they've already moved on.

-In-app surveys fix that by meeting users exactly where they are: inside your product, right when they've just completed a task, hit a friction point, or explored a new feature.
-That immediacy changes the quality of what you hear.
+In-app surveys fix that by meeting users exactly where they are: inside the product, right when they've completed a task, hit a friction point, or explored a new feature.
+That timing changes what you hear.
 Instead of "it was fine," you get specifics.
-Instead of a 5% response rate on an email survey, teams regularly see 30% or higher when the prompt is contextual and well-timed.
+Instead of a 5% response rate, teams regularly see 25-40% when the prompt is contextual and well-timed.

 What Are In-App Survey Tools?